Prior Knowledge-enhanced Spatio-temporal Epidemic Forecasting: Experiments

 \subsection{System Deployment}

-\SJR{ A system based on STOEP has already been deployed in one provincial CDC in China, providing daily influenza forecasts for 11 cities.
+A system based on STOEP has already been deployed at Zhejiang CDC in China, providing daily influenza forecasts for 11 cities.
 As shown in Figure~\ref{fig:system_interface}, the system utilizes our model to visualize real-time trends and risk levels.
-Public health practitioners can use the system to trigger the early warning of infectious diseases and precisely allocate medical resources among regions in advance. }
+Public health practitioners can use the system to trigger the early warning of infectious diseases and precisely allocate medical resources among regions in advance.